ucb-rit/savio-training-intro-fall-2021/intro.md

  - Connect to [ood.brc.berkeley.edu](https://ood.brc.berkeley.edu)
  - Login as usual with a one-time password
- - Click on the "Interactive Apps" drop-down menu and select how to run your notebook (either "compute in batch queues" or "non-batch for exploration, debugging")
+ - Click on the "Interactive Apps" drop-down menu and select how to run your notebook (either "compute on shared Jupyter node" or "compute via Slurm using Slurm partitions")
- - Specify your "SLURM Project/Account Name"
+ - Specify your Slurm options if relevant
  - Start up a notebook

 You can also run [parallel computations via an IPython notebook](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/ood/jupyter-parallelization/).